 Biocompatibility testing was performed in accordance with AAMI/ANSI/ISO 10993 (and related subparts) Biological Evaluation of Medical Devices to ensure that devices are not toxic, injurious, or physiologically reactive and do not cause immunological rejection.
 In vitro and in vivo safety evaluation studies are conducted and may include: chronic cytotoxicity, sensitization, intracutaneous irritation, acute systemic toxicity and hemocompatability testing.

-Detailed test plans are developed for each device that are intended to test the mechanical, electrical, and simulated use properties of the device under worst case conditions.
-Innovative Health engineers work closely with clinicians to understand clinical use and translate this into appropriate testing methods.
+Detailed test plans are developed for each device that are intended to test the mechanical, electrical, and simulated use properties of the device under worst-case conditions.
+For example, all devices must be IEC 61508 Compliant.
+Moreover, revolutionary software testing technology is often used for this purpose.
+You can learn more about IEC 61508 Compliance by taking a look at some of the resources over on the Parasoft website.
+Moreover, Innovative Health engineers work closely with clinicians to understand clinical use and translate this into appropriate testing methods.

 During production, each device is inspected and function tested prior to packaging and labeling and all production lots are tested to ensure an acceptable level of bacterial endotoxins in accordance with ANSI/AAMI ST72 to support the non-pyrogenic labeling.